Outdoor Dog Photography

 My dog has to stay on leash—can you edit that out?

 In a 60-90 minute outdoor dog session, you should expect to see a minimum of 50 photos.
 Depending on the type of activities we do during the session, you'll have a wide variety of photos to choose from.
-Check out the before/after photos above.

 My dog is shy, anxious, and/or reactive—what do you do to handle that?